Banana Choc Chip Muffins

-I make these regularly for Inges school lunch as they contain no nuts.
+I make these banana choc chip muffins regularly for Inge’s school lunch as they contain no nuts.
 They also work well for parties as well (used as the mane recently in the picture above).
 Spelt flour is a fantastic grain, that is easier to digest than wheat flour.
 It is an excellent source of vitamin B2, a very good source of manganese, and a good source of niacin, thiamin, and copper.

 1 1/2 cups spelt flour (i use wholemeal or a mixture of wholemeal and white)